Dr Ellis Ridett

 PhD Research Project

-Realising the Isle of Wight’s aspiration for renewable energy power generation and local consumption: This research will propose a pathway for the IoW to achieve its energy aspiration of becoming self-sufficient in electricity from renewable sources.
+Realising the Isle of Wight’s aspiration for renewable energy power generation and local consumption: This research proposed potential pathways for the IoW to achieve its energy aspiration of becoming self-sufficient in electricity from renewable sources.
 The required expansion is currently inhibited by economic, environmental, grid network and social constraints.
-This research will model current and future demand, generation and demographic on the IoW and will simulate the effect that different interventions have on the specified constraints.
-The interventions considered include identifying opportunities for local demand utilisation, energy storage systems, demand response strategies and smart grid solutions.
+The research modelled current and future demand, generation and demographic on the IoW and simulated the effect of different interventions on the specified constraints.
+The interventions considered include identifying opportunities for local demand utilisation, energy storage systems, demand response strategies, private wires and smart grid solutions.
+Find the thesis here.

 Contact